 To highlight these elements, Qiu included large and oversized Chinese characters on his body and a white background behind him.
 The artist used a technique he calls cali-photography, whereby he utilized an electric torch to write his calligraphy.
 He then used a digital camera set on extended exposure to capture the writing before superimposing the shot on another photograph.

 Qiu explores the burden that symbols have on the identity and the independence of a human being.
 His installation comments on the power that symbols have in society and how they can impose their ‘rule’ to affect how a person sees themselves and how they relate to others in society.

-In short, the exhibition explores the change that occurs in people as a result of societal symbols.
-Symbols can change a person until a person becomes a mere vehicle that is used to display logos and characters.
+In short, the work explores the change that occurs in people as a result of societal symbols.
+Symbols can change a person until a person becomes a mere vehicle used to display logos and characters.
 Personal ideologies and personal expressions are replaced by the need to fit into an acceptable mold.

 This reflects a crossing of mediums that became more and more acceptable in the art scene.
-The main calligraphic character used can be translated to mean Bu, which is the Chinese-language equivalent of the word no.
+The main calligraphic character used can be translated to mean ‘Bu’, which is the Chinese-language equivalent of the word ‘no’.

 The imposition of the word no across the images could also be translated to signify the Chinese government’s imposition on the independence and individuality of its people.
 As such, apart from being a powerful social piece, it can also be categorized as a political piece.

 Qiu Zhijie has managed to create a following for his work because of the diversity of his pieces.
 The manner in which he combines written and curatorial elements alongside his personal explorations of issues sets him apart from other contemporary Chinese artists.
 The title suggests that the imposition of the symbols is not just on the surface; it runs deep like a tattoo.